 Raleigh County has records of every deed recorded since the formation of our County in 1850.

-We are also responsible for keeping the records of all Trust Deeds, Liens and other documents regarding the transfer of property.
+We are also responsible for keeping the records of all Trust Deeds, Right of Ways, Maps and other documents regarding the transfer of property.

 The Clerk’s Office also records liens filed against property.
-Those records are made available to the public and may be obtained by a visit to our office.
 Please be advised the Clerk and/or Deputy Clerks cannot tell you if your property is clear of all liens.
 We are not licensed nor bonded to do a title search on property.
-We will assist you in looking up records however, a declaration that property is free of liens or indebtedness requires an attorney or title search agency.
+We will assist you in looking up records; however, a declaration that property is free of liens or indebtedness requires an attorney or title search agency.

 |APPLICATIONS AND INFORMATION|